Training program requirements

 Overview

-For each competency, the expected standard is set at the point of admission to Fellowship, i.e. the point at which you are ready to demonstrate competence for unsupervised practice in Australia.
+For each competency, the expected standard is set at the point of admission to Fellowship, ie the point at which you’re ready to demonstrate competence for unsupervised practice in Australia as per the Progressive capability profile of the general practitioner at Fellowship.

 The purpose of the multi-source feedback (MSF) is to obtain feedback from colleagues and patients.
 The MSF is a well-recognised, valid and reliable method of assessing interpersonal and professional behaviour, development and clinical skills.

-The MSF is delivered by Client Focused Evaluations Program (CFEP) Surveys and comprises three components:
+The MSF is delivered by Client Focused Evaluations Program (CFEP) Surveys and has three components:

-• The Doctor’s Interpersonal Skills Questionnaire (DISQ).
-The DISQ is a 40 paper-based survey to be completed by a random selection of your patients.
-Data is collected from patients following their consultations with you.
+• The Patient Feedback for Individual Doctors survey.
+This survey (paper-based) is completed by a random selection of 40 patients.
+Data is collected from your patients following their consultations with you.
 The survey explores patient perceptions about your behaviours, such as listening skills, clarity of explanations, respect for the patient and involvement of the patient in decision-making, as well as the patient’s confidence in your ability.

 • The Colleague Feedback Evaluation Tool (CFET).
 In the CFET, 15 colleagues nominated by you will be asked to complete an online survey.
 The colleague feedback evaluation focuses on your professionalism and workplace behaviours.
 Perceptions are collected about areas such as working relationships, competence and professional development.